Joshua-Thornton/RPiWoLMinecraft/README.md

 # RPiWoLMinecraft
- Basic scripts to faciliate automated minecraft server booting over the internet.
+ Basic scripts to facilitate automated minecraft server booting over the internet.
 A Raspberry Pi Zero works nicely.
  Not the best implementation of this idea, but it works for what I need it to do.

  # Premise